ioquatix/script-runner/README.md

 Closing a terminal will cause its process to be killed.

-### `node-gyp` failures

-If you get issues about loading node-pty, you might have a problem with your python install. `node-gyp` [doesn't work if `python` points to `python3`](https://github.com/nodejs/node-gyp/issues/1030).
-To fix this, tell `apm` to prefer python2.7

-	apm config set python $(which python2.7)

-Once you've done this, reinstall script-runner.

 ### Run Selection

 When invoking the above `Run: Script` command, if a portion of the script is selected, only that portion will be executed.